Merry-bee/LOCR/README.md

 python train_prompt.py --config config/train_LOCR.yaml --debug
 ```

-### Prepare dataset
+### Prepare a dataset

 To generate a dataset you need

-1. A training dataset and a validation dataset with `'.jsonl'` format.
+1. A training dataset and a validation dataset with `.jsonl` format.
 2. An image directory containing the images.
 3. Each jsonl file contains json lines, with each line as a dict of `{'image':$image_path,'prompt':$list_of_bbox,'pretext':$list_of_tokens}`, where `$image_path` is the relative path to your image directory.
 4. Run `locr.dataset.gen_seek.py` to generate `.seek.map` files.

-The resulting directory structure can look as follows:
+The data directory structure can look as follows:

 ```
-root/
+dataset/
 ├── images
 ├── train.jsonl
 ├── train.seek.map